eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 **Define a modular keyword to fill your name, email, or message field.**

-We've finally reached a point where we can start to fill our form.
+We've finally reached a point where we can start filling out our form.
 The easiest fields to tackle are the name, email, and message fields.
-They're similar fields, so we should create a keyword that fills each field just by specifying which field we want to fill.
-We'll start by defining a keyword, which takes two arguments: the field we want to fill and the value we want to give that field.
+They're similar fields, so we should aim to create a reusable keyword that can fill each field just by specifying which field we want to fill.
+We'll start by defining a keyword, which takes two arguments: the field we want to fill, and the value we want to give that field.

 - Define a keyword `Fill Form Field`, which takes 2 arguments: `field` and `value`.